thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 - **Isolation**: Failures or slow responses from external systems (e.g., HTTP endpoints) do not affect MQTT message processing in the broker.
 - **Scalability**: `tbmq-ie` instances can be scaled independently based on load, without impacting the performance of the broker.
-- **Resilience**: Each executor can restart or fail independently without interrupting the core MQTT services.
+- **Resilience**: Each Integration Executor can restart or fail independently without interrupting the core MQTT services.
-- **Extensibility**: New integration types or improvements can be added to the executor without changing the broker itself.
+- **Extensibility**: New integration types or improvements can be added to the Integration Executor without changing the broker itself.
-- **Clear separation of responsibilities**: The broker handles MQTT protocol logic, while the executor focuses on data delivery to external systems.
+- **Clear separation of responsibilities**: The broker handles MQTT protocol logic, while the Integration Executor focuses on data delivery to external systems.

 ### Architecture